-Easter Fourth of July

-Labor Day Thanksgiving Day

-Christmas Day
+Easter Fourth of July Labor Day Thanksgiving Day Christmas Day c) The following holidays are observed for the purpose of holiday work schedules:

 The foregoing is applicable for the actual holiday, and is not applicable for any day celebrated in lieu of the holiday.
 This subsection b) does not apply to exchanges of duty under Section 13.2.